Configure SCIM with Microsoft Entra ID

 • You must add a separate Tableau Cloud app for each site you want to manage using SCIM.

-• When deprovisioning a user in the Tableau Cloud app in Entra ID or if a user is deleted from Entra ID entirely, the user is converted to an "Unlicensed" site role in Tableau Cloud.
+• When deprovisioning a user in the Tableau Cloud application in Azure AD or if a user is deleted from Azure AD entirely, the user is converted to an Unlicensed site role in Tableau Cloud.
 If the user owns any content, you must first reassign ownership of those content assets before you can manually delete the user in Tableau Cloud.

 • Beginning in February 2024 (Tableau 2023.3), the use of SCIM with Grant License on Sign In (GLSI) is supported.
-For more information, see SCIM and grant license on sign in above.
+GLSI requires the following:

 Thanks for your feedback!Your feedback has been successfully submitted.
 Thank you!